vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 II 18 71

-there is Visnupada, the cry centro Mṭgaśrogodaka--(op r Vāgmati) Var of Garāyātrā.
+there is Viṣṇupada, the cry centro Mṭgaśrogodaka--(op r Vāgmati) Var of Garāyātrā.
 On this hill, accord

 215 64